ShalaKreshnik/Digital-electronics-2/LAB/Projekt/README.md

 *	[void reset()](Door_Lock_System/Door_Lock_System/keypad.c): This function is for cleaning and resetting the display.
 The variables are set to their initial state.
 The audio is deactivated.

 *	[void entry_denied()](Door_Lock_System/Door_Lock_System/keypad.c): This function shows, the message “Wrong Password” on the display.
-This function operates when the entered passwords are incorrect.
+This function will be called when the entered passwords are incorrect.
 The audio is activated.

-* [void entry_accepted()](Door_Lock_System/Door_Lock_System/keypad.c): If the entered password matches with the correct passcodes, this function will be operated.
+* [void entry_accepted()](Door_Lock_System/Door_Lock_System/keypad.c): If the entered password matches with the correct passcodes, this function will be called.
 The message e.g “Welcome Mr. Thomas” is shown on the display.
 The relay will be activated.

 #### The interrupt handlers in [main.c](Door_Lock_System/Door_Lock_System/main.c):

 *	[TIMER0_OVF_vect](Door_Lock_System/Door_Lock_System/main.c): The TIM0 is enabled with a 4 millisecond overflow time.
 At the beginning in Interrupt Handler, there is the if statement with the condition timecheck> 100.
 This means that the data will be sent after 400 milliseconds via UART and to the LCD display.

 *	[TIMER1_OVF_vect](Door_Lock_System/Door_Lock_System/main.c):  The TIM1 is enabled with 1 second.
 There is also data sending via UART.
 This interrupt handler is created for delay.
-It counts down10 seconds for entering the password, 10 seconds with correct password, 1 second for "Wrong Password" is displayed and the buzzer is activated for 1 second too.
+It displays time (from 9 untill 0) and decreases it by 1 after every 1 second (the position of the timer is bottom right corner).
+When the time will reach 0 it will reset the whole system in both cases (Time limit for entering the password, and time limit in which the door is opened).
+The string “Wrong Password" will hold on the display for 1 second.
+The audio is also activated for second .
+"Door Closed" will display for 3 seconds